James Franklin (American football coach)

-James Geoffrey Franklin (born February 2, 1972) is an American football coach and former player.
-Franklin has served as the head football coach at Penn State University since 2014 and served in the same position at Vanderbilt University from 2011 to 2013.
+James Geoffrey Franklin (born February 2, 1972) is an American college football coach who is the head football coach at Virginia Tech.
+He previously served as the head football coach at Vanderbilt from 2011 to 2013 and at Penn State from 2014 until 2025.

-Early years
+Early life and education

 Franklin was born in Langhorne, Pennsylvania, on February 2, 1972, to James Oliver and Jocelyn "Josie" Franklin.

-He attended Neshaminy High School in Langhorne, and went to college at East Stroudsburg University of Pennsylvania, where he played as a quarterback all four years.
+He attended Neshaminy High School in Langhorne, and then attended East Stroudsburg University of Pennsylvania, where he played as a quarterback all four years.
 In that position, he set seven school records and was a Division II player of the year nominee in 1994.
-Sports Illustrated named him a National Player of the Week that season.
-He earned a Bachelor of Science degree in psychology in 1995.
+Sports Illustrated named him a "National Player of the Week" that season.
+In 1995, he graduated with a Bachelor of Science degree in psychology.
 Franklin was a member of Phi Sigma Kappa fraternity while at East Stroudsburg.

 Coaching career

-Franklin began his coaching career in 1995 coaching wide receivers at Kutztown University of Pennsylvania.
+Franklin began his coaching career in 1995, coaching wide receivers at Kutztown University of Pennsylvania.
 The following season, he took over as the coach of the defensive secondary for his alma mater, East Stroudsburg.
 That year, he was also the offensive coordinator for the Roskilde Kings of the Danish American Football Federation.
 In 1997, he became wide receivers coach at James Madison, and, the following year, became tight ends coach at Washington State.
 Franklin completed a master's degree in educational leadership at Washington State in 1999.

 In 1999, he served as wide receivers coach at Idaho State.
 That year, the Bengals recorded 29 touchdowns, 258 receptions, and in excess of 3,300 passing yards for one of the best statistical seasons in school history.
 Idaho State ranked ninth nationally in total offense that year.

 Franklin has also held internships at several National Football League (NFL) franchises, including the Miami Dolphins, Philadelphia Eagles, and Minnesota Vikings.

 Maryland

 Franklin first served at the University of Maryland as the wide receivers coach starting in 2000.
 In November 2000, head coach Ron Vanderlinden was dismissed and replaced by Ralph Friedgen, a Maryland alum and former Georgia Tech offensive coordinator.
 Friedgen retained Franklin as the wide receivers coach, one of only two assistants to be kept on the new coaching staff (running backs coach Mike Locksley was the other).

 In 2003, Franklin's duties expanded to include the position of recruiting coordinator.
 Since then, he has been considered a top recruiter.
-His geographic areas of concentration for recruiting were Baltimore; Prince George's County, Maryland; Charles County, Maryland; and public schools in Washington, D.C.
+His geographic areas of concentration for recruiting were Baltimore, Prince George's County, Maryland, Charles County, Maryland, and public schools in Washington, D.C.
 In 2005, Franklin departed Maryland to serve as the wide receivers coach for the Green Bay Packers of the NFL.

-In 2008, he returned to Maryland as the offensive coordinator, assistant head coach, and head coach in waiting.
-Shortly before then coach Ralph Friedgen was fired in December 2010, he accepted the head coach position at Vanderbilt.
+In 2008, Franklin returned to Maryland as the offensive coordinator, assistant head coach, and head coach in waiting.
+Shortly before coach Ralph Friedgen was fired in December 2010, Franklin accepted the head coach position at Vanderbilt.